If you are doing construction work on your property, it is important that you make sure that Council assets are not damaged. Our assets include:

 A vehicle crossing is a driveway or accessway that goes from your property to the road.
 If you are building, removing, repairing or changing a vehicle crossing, you will need a permit.

-- $346.80 permit fee.
-This fee includes an initial consultation, 1 pre-pour inspection and a final inspection which is invoiced and needs to be paid before a site inspection is scheduled
+- $234.00 Permit fee.
+Permit fee includes: 1 pre-pour inspection and a final inspection.
+Fee is invoiced once crossing is approved and needs to be paid before a pre pour inspection can be booked.

 Check with us whether you also need a temporary Road Occupation permit and a planning permit before you get a vehicle crossing permit.